Compiling and Building Cubes

 Building the Cube Programmatically

-classmethod %BuildCube(pCubeName As %String, pAsync As %Boolean = 1, pVerbose As %Boolean = 1, pIndexOnly As %Boolean = 1, pMaxFacts As %Boolean = 0, pTracking As %Boolean = 0, ByRef pBuildStatistics As %String = "") as %Status
+classmethod %BuildCube(pCubeName As %String, pAsync As %Boolean = 1, pVerbose As %Boolean = 1, pIndexOnly As %Boolean = 1, pMaxFacts As %Boolean = 0, pTracking As %Boolean = 0, ByRef pBuildStatistics As %String = "", pFactList As %String) as %Status

 pCubeName is the logical name of the cube as given in its XData block; this is not case-sensitive.